shortcut/shortcut-foundation-ios/README.md

 ```
 And then import wherever needed: ```import ShortcutFoundation ```

-#### Adding it to an existent iOS Project via Swift Package Manager
+#### Adding it to an existing iOS Project via Swift Package Manager

 1. Using Xcode 11 or greater go to File > Swift Packages > Add Package Dependency
 2. Paste the project URL: `git@github.com:shortcut/shortcut-foundation-ios.git`
 3. Click on next and select the project target

-If you have doubts, please, check the following links:
+If you want to know more, please check the following links:

 [How to use](https://developer.apple.com/videos/play/wwdc2019/408/)
 [Creating Swift Packages](https://developer.apple.com/videos/play/wwdc2019/410/)

 After successfully retrieved the package and added it to your project, just import `ShortcutFoundation` and you can get the full benefits of it.